alinex/node-builder/src/man/builder.1.md

 This will push the changes to the origin repository.
 With the `--message` option it will also add and commit all other changes before doing so.

-    > alinex-make -c push                  # from within the package directory
+    > builder -c push                  # from within the package directory
-    > alinex-make -c push ./node-error     # or from anywhere else
+    > builder -c push ./node-error     # or from anywhere else

 or to also commit the last changes

-    > alinex-make -c push ./node-error --message "commit message"
+    > builder -c push ./node-error --message "commit message"

 ### Command `pull`

 Like `push` this will fetch the newest changes from git origin.

-    > alinex-make -c pull                  # from within the package directory
+    > builder -c pull                  # from within the package directory
-    > alinex-make -c pull ./node-error     # or from anywhere else
+    > builder -c pull ./node-error     # or from anywhere else

     Pull from origin
     Von https://github.com/alinex/node-make